rabbithat/nRF52840-Dongle_hex/README.md

 directory.
 Simply drag and drop the HEX file from this repository onto the JLINK virtual drive and wait a short while for the programming to finish.
-Afterward, unplug the USB connection to your computer and then remove the temporary dupont wire connections.
+Afterward, unplug the USB connection from your computer and then remove the temporary dupont wire connections.
 Your dongle is now programmed and ready to use.
 That's all there is to it!
 To power the dongle you may simply plug it into any USB